udacity/ipnd-webcasts/Intro-To-Other-Nanodegrees/Full-Stack-Web-Developer/README.md

 Here is a link to the [video][OH]

 #What is Full-Stack Web Development?
+-what is front-end?
+-what is back-end?
+-full-stack is the combination of those
+-you know all aspects of making a web application

 #What is the Full-Stack Web Developer Nanodegree about?
+- work with a lot of different tools and technologies
+    - databases
+    - Google App Engine
+    - Flask, a Python web framework (like webapp2)
+    - OAuth - think facebook or google sign-in with your app
+    - virtual machines (what are these?)
+- build web applications and host them
+- learn a lot of new things
+- will set you up well for future projects

 #What is expected pre-requisite knowledge?
+- Front-End experience
+    - you will be designing web applications
+    - not a whole lot of JS is required
+- Basic Python experience
+    - functions
+    - classes
+    - loops
+    - that’s pretty much all you need to start. we teach you the rest

 ###What gaps may need to be filled in from IPND (the Intro to Programming Nanodegree)?
+- you’re ready!
+- Full-Stack IF you like Python
+- Front-End IF you like working with HTML/CSS more

 ####What a student will know after finishing the Intro to Programming Nanodegree: